Byblis aquatica: Taxonomy

+Description

 Byblis aquatica is an annual plant with a usually unbranching central stem supported by fine, fibrous roots.
 The central stem can reach a length of 45 cm, although it is only able to support its own weight during early growth (<5 cm.).
 After that it leans on neighboring plants for support, eventually toppling and growing horizontally along the ground or water surface, with only the growth tip growing uprightly.

-Leaves

 The plant's leaves are 2–4 cm long, highly filiform (elongated and narrow), round in cross-section and tapering at the end.
 Young leaves are bright green and grow uprightly; as they age, they darken to a maroon (color) and droop.
 The leaf surface is covered with stalked mucilaginous glands along its entire length.
 These serve not only to attract and trap insect prey, but also allow the plant to "hold on" to neighboring structures for support.

-Flowers and fruit

-Byblis aqauatica flowers are born singly at the tip of 1.5–3 cm stems similar in appearance to the leaves.
+Byblis aquatica flowers are born singly at the tip of 1.5–3 cm stems similar in appearance to the leaves.
 These emerge from the leaf axes in mature plants.
-The five-petaled flowers deep purple flowers appear between January and May (during the Australian summer), although only a few at a time.
+The five-petaled, deep purple flowers appear between January and May (during the Australian summer), although only a few at a time.

 The generally glabrous, ovate sepals are 3–4 mm long.
 The obovate petals are deep purple, 5–7 mm long and up to 4.5 mm wide, and have notched margins.
 The filaments are 2–2.5 mm long, bearing 0.9–1.3 mm anthers.
 The pistils are 2–2.5 mm long and bear a rough stigma.

 Fertilized flowers mature to form a 5–10 mm by 3–5 mm egg-shaped, two-parted seed capsules.
 The dry capsule only opens after being soaked in water(see water dispersal).
 The black, 1–1.3 mm long seeds are grooved lengthwise.

-Distribution
+Distribution and habitat

 This species has a very limited distribution in the Australian Northern Territory.
-It is endemic to the area between Darwin and Berry Springs, but is fairly common there.
+It is endemic to the area between Darwin and Berry Springs and has also been found on Bathurst Island.
 It grows in the loamy sand of seasonally flooded depressions and in the shallow margins of freshwater lagoons.
-Here it shares its habitat with B. liniflora. which is however native to dryer regions elsewhere.